5.5 Value-Based and Alternative Payment Models

 Intersection with the Readmissions Program

-Value-based programs overlap with the Hospital Readmissions Reduction Program (HRRP) introduced in Section 5.2.
+Value-based programs overlap with the Hospital Readmissions Reduction Program (HRRP) from Section 5.2.
 A hospital in a bundled-payment or ACO arrangement is doubly motivated to prevent readmissions: an avoidable readmission both adds cost inside the episode or benchmark and exposes the hospital to a separate HRRP payment reduction.
-For billers, this means readmission and post-discharge claims must be coded and submitted precisely, because they feed both the episode cost and the quality penalties.
+For billers, readmission and post-discharge claims must be coded and submitted precisely, because they feed both episode cost and the quality penalties.

 Test Your Knowledge

-A solo physician participates in traditional Medicare and is scored on Quality, Promoting Interoperability, Improvement Activities, and Cost, resulting in a payment adjustment to future Part B claims.
+A solo physician in traditional Medicare is scored on Quality, Promoting Interoperability, Improvement Activities, and Cost, resulting in a payment adjustment to future Part B claims.
 Which program is this?

 A